-One method similar to our own explicitly introduces switching variables whose value determines whether or not a loop closure is accepted [SP12].
+One method similar to our own explicitly introduces switching variables whose value determines whether or not a loop closure is accepted [Sunderhauf and Protzel, 2012].
 This work is notable for being the first to propose a practical way of dealing with front-end errors.
 In comparison to our approach, they penalize the activation/deactivation of a loop closure through a separate cost function (as opposed to being integrated into a mixture model), and must assign initial values to these switching variables (as opposed to our implicit inference over the latent variables).
 Our approach does not introduce switching variables, instead explaining poor quality data in the form of a non-Gaussian probability density function which can be arbitrarily complex (including having multiple maxima).

-Robustified cost functions [HZ04] provide resilience to errors by reducing the cost associated with outliers, and have been widely used in the vision community [SMD10, SMRN09].
-We show that robustified cost functions are subsumed by our mixture approach.
+Robustified cost functions [Hartley and Zisserman, 2004] provide resilience to errors by reducing the cost associated with outliers, and have been widely used in the vision community [Strasdat et al., 2010, Sibley et al., 2009].
+Our proposed max-mixture model can approximate arbitrary probability distributions, including those arising from robustified cost functions.